 Since the start of 2020, Google has rolled out the Core Web Vitals report into Google Search Console, effectively replacing the previous speed report.

 What’s been replaced in the Core Web Vitals report?

 Over the last 18 months, Google has been pushing through its mobile first update.
 So it’s not surprising to see that user experience on handheld devices is at the forefront of this new update.

 What are Core Web Vitals?

-Google’s focus now seems to be on providing a top quality user experience, and Web Vitals is their attempt to provide a set of guidelines and quality signals to allow website owners to ensure their site meets the modern needs of users in 2020.
+Google’s focus now seems to be on providing a top quality user experience.
+Web Vitals aim is to provide a set of guidelines and quality signals for website owners to ensure their site meets the modern needs of users.

 The current set of metrics for 2020 splits out the user experience into three facets: loading, interactivity and visual stability – as well as a set of thresholds for acceptable levels of delay for each.